Editor’s Note: This article was last updated on March 26, 2019

 This is another one of those critical steps that you definitely don’t want to overlook as it can affect everyone involved.
 Drives almost always contain some form of sensitive business information that could greatly harm your company and even you and your employees if compromised.

 The best way to protect your company and its employees’ data is through a professional secure data destruction service.
 They should provide detailed chain of custody reporting as well as certificates of data destruction.
+When discussing Data Center Security you must update yourself with all the best tools to protect your data from network attacks.

 There are destruction protocols in place by professionals for a reason- it’s the only way to ensure your data doesn’t fall into the wrong hands after a decommission.